-Mission Wealth's Spotlight on the Team for July is Partner and Client Advisor, Tricia Fahnoe!
-Tricia has been with the Mission Wealth team for 9 years, and has over 26 years of experience in the financial industry.
+Mission Wealth's Spotlight on the Team for July 2020 is Partner and Client Advisor, Tricia Fahnoe!
+Tricia has been with the Mission Wealth team since 2011, and has over 30 years of experience in the financial industry.
 In 2019 Tricia was recognized by the Pacific Coast Business Times as an outstanding female business leader.
 She serves on the board for the Scholarship Foundation of Santa Barbara, as well as for Santa Barbara Middle School.
 Learn more about Tricia in this interview!

 What are a few childhood experiences you had that formed who you are today?